 Nothing really makes sense.

-This exhibition is part of VITRINE’s Invited Emerging Curators Programme
+Part of VITRINE's Invited Emerging Curators Programme.